suneeksha/Practical-Machine-Learning/README.md

 ![](Practical_ML_Course_Project_files/figure-html/decisiontree-1.png)

-Following confusion matrix shows the errors of the prediction algorithm.
+The following confusion matrix shows the errors of the prediction algorithm:

 ```r